cityofaustin/Residential-Permitting/_projects/deck.md

 #### 2. Plot Plan

 Your plot plan must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, a surveyor, or an expeditor.
+If you're hand drawing the plot plan, use graph paper to make it simple to draw to scale.
 If applicable, include any power lines that run above your property.

 ![](/uploads/versions/shed-plotplan-good---x----1500-1600x---.jpg)